maizzle/maizzle.com/content/docs/tailwindcss.md

   ```

 </code-sample>

-<alert>Although it won't be inlined, unused CSS will still be purged by the <nuxt-link to="/docs/transformers/remove-unused-css">removeUnusedCSS</nuxt-link> Transformer.</alert>
+Although it will no longer be inlined, unused CSS will still be purged by the <nuxt-link to="/docs/transformers/remove-unused-css">removeUnusedCSS</nuxt-link> Transformer.

 ## Transforms

-Maizzle doesn't include Tailwind's base reset, as it would lead to many CSS properties being inlined all over the place.
+Maizzle doesn't include Tailwind's base reset, as it would lead to many unwanted CSS properties being inlined all over the place.

-To use transform utilities, you'll need to add the resets back yourself, in a `<style>` tag that won't be inlined:
+To use transform utilities, add the resets back in a `<style>` tag that won't be inlined:

 <code-sample title="src/templates/example.html">